Python

 To avoid 'breaking' a Python environment, users should create Conda environments.
 A Conda environment should not change if the base Conda is updated.

 To use the system Python 2 distribution, no environment changes are needed.
-To load the current Python 3 environment, use
+To load the current Python 3 environment, usemodule load conda

 Running Python